-Not all of the investments of the sub-fund are assessed using the DWS ESG assessment methodology.
-This applies to the following investment classes in particular:
+Not every asset of the sub-fund is assessed by the DWS ESG assessment methodology.
+This applies in particular to the following asset classes:

-Derivatives are currently not used to attain the environmental and social characteristics promoted by the fund, which is why they are not taken into account in the calculation of the minimum proportion of assets that fulfill these characteristics.
-However, derivatives on individual issuers may be acquired for the fund if, and only if, the issuers of the underlyings fulfill the requirements of the DWS ESG assessment methodology.
+Derivatives are currently not used to attain the environmental and social characteristics promoted by the fund and are therefore not taken into account for the calculation of the minimum proportion of assets that comply with these characteristics.
+However, derivatives on individual issuers may only be acquired for the fund if the issuers of the underlyings comply with the DWS ESG assessment methodology.